Finding the consultation page

 How do I send a consultation to one patient?

-On the ‘Discussions’ tab, click ‘Start a consultation.’
+On the ‘Messages’ tab, click ‘Start a consultation.’
 Choose your patient and complete the form.

 How do I download all consultation responses?

 Go to the Consultation page.
 This will list all consultations that have been sent out to patients from your team.
 To download the responses, select which identifier you want to use to anonymise the data, and the file will download to your device.

 When you download the consultation export you can decide which identifier you want to include.
 The options are: